** This schedule is tentative and subject to change **

 CRJU-675, Studies in Criminological Theory

-In addition to the required courses, we offer at least three graduate electives each semester.
+In addition to the required courses, we offer graduate electives each semester.
 We plan to offer electives on the following rotation:

 CRJU-672, Applications in Crime Analysis